-The School of Music Doctoral Qualifying Examinations are offered each semester at the same time:
+The School of Music doctoral qualifying examinations are offered each semester at the same time:

-Fall: the first full week in November Spring: the first full week in April

-Summer: the three successive Saturdays following the 4th of July
+Fall: the first full week in November the first full week in April Spring: Summer: the three successive Saturdays following July 4

 Exact dates and times are determined by the graduate adviser and are publicized as soon as possible.
-Students must register for the exam two months (minimum) prior to taking the exam by calling (601)266-5363.
+Students must register for the exam two months (minimum) prior to taking the exam by calling (601) 266-5543.